vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRA 8.x/README.md

 ## Overview

-This archetype is used when you want to pull and push content to vRA.
+This archetype is used when you want to pull and push content from/to vRA.
 The content you want to pull is defined in `content.yaml`.
 All exported content goes to `./src`.

 Supported content: